 - Degree of tolerance: marked with numbers from 01-18.
 The smaller the number, the smaller the tolerance field.

 - Tolerance position: Designated with the letters A - ZC.
 Describes the position of the tolerance field.
 The farther a letter is from A, the tighter the fit.

 The following types of fits thus arise:

 - Clearance fit (maximum shaft dimension is always smaller than the minimum dimension of the hole)

 - Interference fit / press fit (minimum dimension of the shaft is always greater than the maximum dimension of the hole)

 - Transition fit (depending on the attained nominal dimensions, either clearance fit or interference fit)

-Our online fit calculator not only calculates the maximum tolerated dimensions for a given nominal dimension and type of fit but, as the first fit calculator, also does the reverse.
-This can be helpful on drawings when, in addition to the nominal dimension, the tolerance variations alone are indicated.
+Our online fit calculator not only calculates the maximum tolerated dimensions for a given nominal dimension and type of fit, but as the first fit calculator, also does the reverse.
+This can be helpful when using drawings which, in addition to having nominal dimension, only include the tolerance variations.
 If the inner and outer fit are specified, the fitting type is additionally output and visualized.